Corn fuels Iowa’s economy

 The state’s 21st-century economy is characterized by increasing diversity.
 Agriculture isn’t as dominant as once was the case.
 Even so, there can be little doubt that corn remains of critical importance.
 The renewable fuels industries have increased demand for corn as a critical ingredient in manufacturing ethanol.
 Ethanol production has not only increased demand for corn, but also strengthens corn’s already enormous importance to Iowa’s prosperity.

-According to the U.S. Department of Agriculture, corn production nationally in 2010 was 12.4 billion bushels.
+According to the U.S. Department of Agriculture, corn production nationally in 2011 was 12.4 billion bushels.
 That was down 5 percent from the record high of 13.1 billion bushels in 2009, which narrowly surpassed the previous record set in 2007.
 The 2011 total was about 1 percent less than in 2010.

-Iowa continues to top the nation in corn production even though weather-related difficulties made 2010 a challenging year for farmers.
-Iowa’s corn yield for 2010 was an estimated by the USDA to be 2.36 billion bushels – up 9 percent from 2010.
+Iowa continues to top the nation in corn production even though weather-related difficulties made 2011 a challenging year for farmers.
+Iowa’s corn yield for 2011 was estimated by the USDA to be 2.36 billion bushels – up 9 percent from 2010.
 According to the USDA, 14.1 million acres of farmland was planted with corn in 2011.
 That was 5 percent greater than in 2010.